patilatharva/library-system/README.md

 2. Users - they are able to view book data and book data only.

 # Why did I make this?
 Pacifica was originally developed as a solution for my high school's uncataloged library.
-Today, it's a fun side project that I continue to work on when I'm bored
+Today, it's a fun side project that I enjoy building upon.